RENCI-NRIG/nodeagent2/README.md

 ## ORCA Interface

 ORCA now includes additional Ant tasks that implement the join/leave/modify calls on NA2 with property dictionaries passed in and out of each call.
-Their implementations can be found [here] (https://github.com/RENCI-NRIG/orca5/tree/master/handlers/nodeagent2/src/main/java/orca/handlers/nodeagent2).
+Their implementations can be found [here](https://github.com/RENCI-NRIG/orca5/tree/master/handlers/nodeagent2/src/main/java/orca/handlers/nodeagent2).
 The principle of operation is simple: the handler can invoke NA2's join, leave or modify calls like this:

 ```
 <nodeagent2.join baseUrl="${na2.url}" prefix="oscars" returnPrefix="oscars.return" password="${na2.password}" plugin="${na2.plugin}" statusProperty="code" errorMsgProperty="message" reservationIdProperty="oscars.join.reservation" />